johnny-morrice/crimemap/README.md

-# Visualisation of historical EU crime data
+# Visualisation of Historical EU Crime Data

 ![Historical Crime Map](crimemap/static/crimemap.png)

-A python script parses a .tsv data file containing historical EU data on Crime.
+A python script parses a .tsv data file containing historical EU data on crime.
 The data is then stored in a sqlite database and served over an API.

 A javascript visualisation displays the information to the user.